─────────

 There are two types of ray tracing: Real-time ray tracing (games industry) and hardware ray tracing (film industry).

-Ray tracing is a broad term and consists of many smaller things like:
+Ray tracing is a broad term that consists of many smaller things like:

 • Ray Traced Shadows